Back to National Guide

 Brisbane-Specific Considerations

-Concrete block homes across Moorooka, Inala, Sunnybank, and much of Brisbane's middle suburbs are ideal candidates for rendering.
-The block provides a stable substrate, and a modern acrylic render transforms the exterior.
-Surface preparation is straightforward on clean block, but painted block needs loose material removed first.
+Concrete block homes (Moorooka, Inala, Sunnybank, Annerley).
+Brisbane's middle suburbs have a large stock of 1950s to 1970s concrete block homes.
+Block provides a stable substrate, and a modern acrylic render in a contemporary colour transforms these homes affordably.
+Surface preparation is straightforward on clean block, but painted block needs loose material removed and a bonding agent applied before new render goes on.

-Weather timing matters less in Brisbane than in Melbourne (no frost risk), but rendering should still be avoided during heavy rain.
-The best periods are the drier months from April to October, though experienced renderers work year-round with weather monitoring.
+Weather timing matters less in Brisbane than in Melbourne or Adelaide (no frost risk), but rendering should still be avoided during heavy rain.
+The drier months from April to October offer the most predictable conditions, though experienced renderers work year-round with weather monitoring.
+If you are planning to follow rendering with exterior painting, cement render needs a full 28-day cure before paint is applied.

 Hiring a Licensed Plasterer in QLD

-• Verify the QBCC licence number on the online register
+• Current QBCC Plastering Solid licence (verify the number on the online register before signing)

-• Ask which acrylic render system they recommend and why
+• Which acrylic render system they recommend and whether it includes UV-stable colour

-• Confirm whether scaffolding is included in the quote
+• Whether scaffolding is included in the quote or quoted separately

-• Request references or photos of completed rendering work in Brisbane's climate
+• Photos or references from completed rendering work in Brisbane's climate

 How We Calculate